AdaGold/betsy/README.md

 - Add products to the cart that are out of stock
 - View any link or page to manage any products
-- View any of the account pages
+- View any merchant dashboard page

 #### Authenticated Users
 As a signed-in user, I **can**: